 Average Weather in Wellington New Zealand

-In Wellington, the temperature typically varies from 45°F to 69°F over the course of the year, and is rarely below 38°F or above 74°F.
+In Wellington, the summers are comfortable, the winters are cold and wet, and it is windy and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 45°F to 69°F and is rarely below 38°F or above 74°F.

 The warm season lasts for 3.2 months, from December 15 to March 21, with an average daily high temperature above 65°F. The hottest day of the year is February 3, with an average high of 69°F and low of 59°F.